Keibert Ruiz Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The 7.4 strikeouts per nine innings compiled by the Rockies pitching staff ranks 26th in the league.
+- The pitching staff for the Rockies has a collective 7.7 K/9, which ranks 24th in MLB.

-- The Rockies have a 5.29 team ERA that ranks 24th across all MLB pitching staffs.
+- The Rockies have a 5.49 team ERA that ranks 26th among all MLB pitching staffs.

-- Rockies pitchers combine to rank 22nd in baseball in home runs allowed (11 total, 1.4 per game).
+- The Rockies rank 19th in baseball in home runs given up (12 total, 1.3 per game).

-- Gomber (0-1) gets the starting nod for the Rockies, his second of the season.
+- Feltner (0-1) pitches for the Rockies to make his second start of the season.

-- His last time out was on Sunday against the San Diego Padres, when the left-hander tossed six innings, surrendering three earned runs while allowing four hits.
+- In his most recent time out on Tuesday, the righty tossed 4 2/3 innings against the Los Angeles Dodgers, allowing five earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.